GenUSA-Learners/jwd-nat-flex-06/ROLE/04-stay-up-to-date/README.md

-# Staying Up to Date
+# ROLE 4 - Staying Up to Date

 In this session, you will reflect on the importance of staying up-to-date as a Junior Developer. you will identify resources you can use to keep updated and will create a personal update plan.